meteor/meteor/content/routing.md

 meteor add kadira:blaze-layout
 ```

-To use this package, we need to render a "layout" component by default.
+To use this package, we need to define a "layout" component.
 In the Todos example app, that component is called `appBody`:

 ```html
 <template name="appBody">